-B. Ask each student to keep a 7-day log of fish catches in their extended family.
-How much fish did they catch?
-How much fish did they buy?
-An example of a student 7-day basic fishing log is shown in the table below.
-The log can be extended to discover how much other meat is bought, etc.
+B. Ask each student to keep a seven-day log of fish catches in their extended family.
+How many fish did they catch?
+How long did it take?
+An example of a student seven-day basic fishing log is shown in the table below.
+The log can be extended to discover what other marine species are caught.

-If the exercise is done well, the information in these logs may be useful to MMR.
+If the exercise is done well, the information in these logs may be useful to MFMRD.

-Student name ...
+Student name